Aomori Nebuta Festival: The Year 2025 Edition! Aomori Nebuta Festival: The highlight of the festival is the colorful Nebuta and Haneto!

 For more information on Hiroo Takenami, please see the official website of the Hiroo Takenami Nebuta Research Institute below and last year's series of articles.

-Hiroo Takenami Nebuta Research Institute Official HP
+Hiroo Takenami Nebuta Research Institute official website

 Around mid-June

-Around the end of June
+Around the beginning of July

-Nebuta before the lights come on
+Nebuta before the lights are turned on

 Can't find a place to stay in Aomori?
 If you can't find a place to stay in Aomori...

-Because the Aomori Nebuta Festival attracts tourists from all over the country, it can be difficult to find accommodations.
-In such cases, you can go a little further and JR East View Dynamic Rail Package accommodations in Hakodate or Morioka.
+Because the Aomori Nebuta Festival attracts visitors from all over Japan, it can be difficult to find accommodations.
+In such cases, you can go a little further and book accommodations in Hakodate or Morioka.

-You can create your own original trip!
+You can make your own original trip!

-The " JR East View Dynamic Rail Package " is a variable-price individual travel product sold exclusively through the Internet that allows you to choose your train and accommodations freely and make a reservation at once.
-Depending on the timing and conditions of your reservation, you may be able to save even on the day of departure at the earliest!
+JR East View Dynamic Rail Package is a variable price individual travel product available only on the web.
+Depending on the timing and conditions of your application, you may be able to get a discount as early as the day of departure.
 We also offer one-day trip plans!
-Please enjoy your own trip according to your schedule and purpose.
+Enjoy your own unique trip according to your schedule and purpose.

 Tags related to this article